anahelenasilva/anascoding/content/about/index.md

 I'm Ana, a 32 years old Software Engineer, born, raised and living in Brazil.

 TL;DR: I've been a developer for 13 years, working mostly with Javascript/Typescript and NodeJS.
-Currently, I'm working as a Senior Software Engineer at PicPay, one of the biggest fintechs in Brazil, working with Golang, AWS and microservices architecture.
-TS is my main stack, but I'm learning Go and really liking it so far.
+Currently, I'm working as a Senior Software Engineer at Clutch.

 I've been a developer since I was 18 years old, when I had my first intership while still in college.
 At this intership, I worked with C# and the .NET framework ecosystem, which I worked for 8 years, along with other stacks like Javascript (only with html and css, not in the server yet) and a little bit of Angular.
 After that, I started working more with Javascript in the backend, using Typescript and NodeJS, which has been my main focus for the last 5 years.
 I've also been working with GraphQL (and REST, of course), AWS as the main cloud provider, which I've learned a lot by working mostly with DynamoDB, SQS and Lambdas.